Solution compliance assessment

-Ensure compliance while using Non-Doc Verification.
+Ensure business compliance using Non-Doc Identity Verification.

 Sumsub offers its state-of-the-art Non-Doc Identity Verification solution to address the growing demand for automation, speed, and reduced manual intervention in KYC onboarding processes for both obligated financial institutions and their customers.